Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Construction by the intersection subspace

 \section{Construction by the intersection subspace}

-In this section, we begin with a lemma that is essential for us to construct the parity check matrix of binary LRCs with minimum distance $d\geq6$.
-Then we call a matrix as a desired matrix if it satisfies some special conditions.
-Finally, applying the intersection subspaces and a desired matrix, we give constructions of $k$-optimal binary LRCs with disjoint local repair groups.
-The parameters of the optimal LRCs are derived in Theorem~\ref{Thm:paras} and Theorem~\ref{th3:parity}, respectively.
-Additionally, we will give two examples to explain the corresponding constructions in Section~\ref{sec:4}.
+In this section, we begin with a lemma that is essential to construct the parity check matrix of binary linear LRCs with minimum distance $d\geq6$.
+Then a definition of a desired matrix is given for subsequent constructions of LRCs.
+Finally, combining the intersection subspaces with a desired matrix generates $k$-optimal binary linear LRCs with disjoint local repair groups.
+The parameters of $k$-optimal LRCs are derived in Theorem~\ref{Thm:paras} and Theorem~\ref{th3:parity}, respectively.

 \begin{lemma}[ \cite{Nam2017}] Consider a binary linear LRC defined by the parity check matrix $H$ in~\eqref{eq:pc}.
-If the columns of $H_G$ satisfy the following three conditions, then the LRC has minimum distance $d\geq6$ : \begin{enumerate} \item No two column vectors from matrix $H_{G}^{i}$ sum to zero for $i\in[\ell]$; \item No four column vectors from matrix $H_{G}^{i}$ sum to zero for $i\in[\ell]$; \item No four column vectors consisting of two columns from matrix $H_{G}^{i}$ and the other two columns from matrix $H_{G}^{j}$ sum to zero for $i\neq j\in[\ell]$. \end{enumerate} \end{lemma} Hence, a straightforward way for the binary linear LRC with minimum distance $d\geq6$ is to construct each submatrix $H^i_G$ that satisfies the above conditions.
-Below, we will use the intersection subspace to obtain such a collection of submatrices $H^i_G$ for $1\leq i \leq \ell$.
+If the columns of $H_G$ satisfy the following three conditions, then the LRC has minimum distance $d\geq6$ : \begin{itemize} \item [(1)]No two column vectors from matrix $H_{G}^{i}$ sum to zero for all $i\in[\ell]$; \item [(2)]No four column vectors from matrix $H_{G}^{i}$ sum to zero for all $i\in[\ell]$; \item [(3)]No four column vectors consisting of two columns from matrix $H_{G}^{i}$ and the other two columns from matrix $H_{G}^{j}$ sum to zero for all distinct $i\neq j\in[\ell]$. \end{itemize} \end{lemma}

+Hence, to obtain a binary linear LRC with minimum distance $d\geq6$, we need to construct the parity check matrix $H$ in~\eqref{eq:pc} of which submatrix $H^i_G$ satisfies the conditions of Lemma~\ref{lem:condition}.

 Suppose $W_{1}$, $W_{2}$, $\cdots$, $W_{\ell}$ are $t$-dimensional subspaces of a vector space $V_m$ such that $W_i\bigcap W_j= \{\mathbf{0}\}$ for $i\neq j \in[\ell]$.
-Let $\{\mathbf{e}^i_1,\mathbf{e}^i_2,\cdots,\mathbf{e}^i_t\}$ be a basis of the subspace $W_i$, where $\mathbf{e}^i_j=(e^i_{1j},e^i_{2j},\cdots,e^i_{mj})^{\top} \in \F_2^m$ for $j\in[t]$.
-We shall write the coordinates of the vector $\mathbf{e}^i_{j}$ as the $j$-th column of an $m\times t$ matrix $G_{W_i}$. i.e., $G_{W_i}=[\mathbf{e}^i_1,\mathbf{e}^i_2,\cdots,\mathbf{e}^i_t]$.
+Let $\{\mathbf{e}^i_1,\mathbf{e}^i_2,\cdots,\mathbf{e}^i_t\}$ be a basis of the subspace $W_i$, where $\mathbf{e}^i_j=(e^i_{1j},e^i_{2j},\cdots,e^i_{mj})^{T} \in V_m$ for $j\in[t]$.
+We shall write the coordinates of the vector $\mathbf{e}^i_{j}$ as the $j$-th column of an $m\times t$ matrix $G_{W_i}$, i.e., $G_{W_i}=[\mathbf{e}^i_1,\mathbf{e}^i_2,\cdots,\mathbf{e}^i_t]$.